mars-sim/mars-sim/CONFIGURATION.md

 # Configuration
+`Revised : 7 Jul 2019`

 Most of the Mars Simulation Project's configuration files are primarily written in XML format.
 This guide will get you started with editing these files.

-Although most attributes and properties are designed to tolerate a range of values, beware that they are not all created equal for the same degree of user customizations.
+Most attributes and properties are designed to tolerate a range of values.
+However, they are not all created equal to have the same degree of user customization.

-By all means, file a [ticket](#issue) and discuss with us what you have in mind to change.
+Do file a [ticket](#issue) and discuss with us whatever you have in mind to change.

 ## Utility Tool

-In order to manipulate these xml files inside the jar file, we recommend installing the [7-Zip File Manager](https://www.7-zip.org/) that allows users to manipulate files insides a jar file on the fly without having to manually compressing, uncompressing, cutting and pasting of files.
+In order to manipulate these xml files inside the jar file, we recommend installing the [7-Zip File Manager](https://www.7-zip.org/) that allows users to manipulate files located insides a jar file on the fly without having to manually compressing, uncompressing, copying and deleting files.

 ## Location

-They are located inside the `/conf` sub-directory of the version of the mars-sim jar file, i.e.
+They are located in the `/conf` sub-directory inside the mars-sim jar file such as `r4948_gui_java11.jar`.
-`r4948_gui_java11.jar`.

 Alternatively, if you have the mars-sim package with separate